niklasforstberg/choresweb/Prompts/add-chore-log.md

 }
 But we should not send in the Id, as the database will create it.

+The user should be able to select the family member that completed the chore, and the user should also be able to select the chore that was completed.

-The component should have two carousels.
-The first carousel should have the list of family members.
-The second carousel should have the list of chores.
-When the user selects a name or chore, that card should be highlighted.
-The carousels should be swipable right or left.
+Each family member name should be a card.
+If the user selectes a card, that card should be highlighted.
+The cards should be swipable right or left.
-The carousel I would like to use is https://www.npmjs.com/package/react-material-ui-carousel
+Similalary, each chore should be a card.
+If the user selectes a card, that card should be highlighted.
+The cards should be swipable right or left.
+I think we should use the react-slick library to enable swiping: https://react-slick.neostack.com/docs/get-started

-Here is the endpoint for the family members: https://localhost:7165/api/family/getall
+Here is the endpoint to get all members of the family: https://localhost:7165/api/family/getall

 Here is the endpoint for the chores: